Automotive industry in Morocco: Future investment in the automotive industry

-Seeing from this investment's success, Morocco tends to expand its automotive industry so it can keep increasing its exports, lately a final deal has been reached between the Moroccan government and ‘Group Peugeot-Citroen’ that leads to the creation of a new factory near Kenitra with an investment of 6 billion dirhams (€557 million).
+Seeing from this investment's success, Morocco tends to expand its automotive industry so it can keep increasing its exports, lately a final deal has been reached between the Moroccan government and Group Peugeot-Citroën that leads to the creation of a new factory near Kenitra with an investment of 6 billion dirhams (€557 million).
 Morocco currently is aiming at exporting $10 billion a year by 2020 only from the auto industry.
 All of this will affect the Moroccan economy heavily, since first it will raise the industrial sector of the GDP to 20%.
-Those investments from both Renault and Peugeot-Citroen will attract more companies to come and invest in the country seeing from the success Renault has achieved and from the future success that Peugeot-Citroen will witness.
-The new upcoming big investment mentioned previously would be the new Peugeot-Citroen factory, the new company is aiming at producing 200 000 vehicle within its first years of being operational in the kingdom.
-The new Peugeot-Citroen factory plant will start making small cost cars aimed for emerging economies selling them at a reasonable price, Peugeot is mainly targeting African counties and countries in the Middle East.
+Those investments from both Renault and Peugeot-Citroën will attract more companies to come and invest in the country seeing from the success Renault has achieved and from the future success that Peugeot-Citroën will witness.
+The new upcoming big investment mentioned previously would be the new Peugeot-Citroën factory, the new company is aiming at producing 200 000 vehicle within its first years of being operational in the kingdom.
+The new Peugeot-Citroën factory plant will start making small cost cars aimed for emerging economies selling them at a reasonable price, Peugeot is mainly targeting African countries and countries in the Middle East.
 The new plant will also hire 4500 workers by the time it reaches its aimed production which is 200 000 car, this number will also raise in the upcoming years once all the ground is ready for it.
 One important aspect of the new plant is that the company will make the engine here in Morocco rather than import parts and assemble them, the new company also agreed to spend 13 billion dirhams (around €1 billion) on automotive parts that are produced locally in the country, all of this will help the Moroccan economy move forward since many Moroccan companies will have new buyers of their products.